woctezuma/geforce-leak/README.md

 python download_geforce_data.py
 ```

-Alternatively, you can find the data in the ["Releases" section][github-releases] of this repository.
+Alternatively, you can find the data as `v0.1` in the ["Releases" section][github-releases] of this repository.

 - Run the following script to filter GeForce data by stores, e.g. "Epic Games Store" or "Steam":